Quick Facts: Why is The Link important for…Domestic Violence?

 - Work with volunteers from area animal shelters to identify pet-friendly apartments and other rentals to help women keep their pets in transitional housing.

 - Have your clients get all pet-related paperwork in her name to avoid bitter custody disputes.
 These include vaccination records, veterinary bills, licenses, microchips, receipts from pet supply stores, pedigree papers —

-- Lobby for laws that allow courts to award custody of pets in divorce settlements in the animals’ best interests: Alaska and Illinois have enacted such laws and several other states have introduced similar bills.
+- Lobby for laws that allow courts to award custody of pets in divorce settlements in the animals’ best interests: Alaska, Illinois, California, and New Hampshire have enacted such laws and several other states have introduced similar bills.